Psychiatric epidemiology: Environmental

-Next to genetic exposures, a wide variety of environmental exposures are being studied as well, such as nutrition, urbanicity, stressful life events, and bullying.
+In addition to genetic exposures, a wide range of environmental factors is also being studied, including nutrition, urbanicity, stressful life events, and bullying.
 In contrast to genetic studies, the investigation of environmental exposures of psychiatric problems face the question of bidirectional causality.
 For example, both directions of causation are possible: experiencing social stress might cause depression, or being depressed might worsen relationships with others and thus cause social stress (or it may even be the case that both interact, possibly as a self-reinforcing feedback loop).
 Finding an association between the occurrence of an environmental exposure and a disorder could be the result of either or both situations.

 Multiple strategies exist in psychiatric epidemiology to assess the direction of causality.
 One possibility is measuring the exposure and outcome multiple times.
 Researchers can then analyze how much a change in psychiatric symptoms can be attributed to the exposure at a previous time point, but also whether changes in the exposure can be predicted by previous symptom levels (cross-lagged model).
 Such a model was e.g. applied to the study of internalizing and externalizing psychological problems and stressful life events.
 Both, psychiatric problems as well as life events, were measured multiple times during grade 7,8,9,10 and 12.
 The researchers observed that stressful life events precede both internalizing and externalizing psychological problems, but appear to be also the result of experiencing such symptoms.
 An alternative approach is the use of twin studies, because discordance between monozygotic twins suggests environmental effects.